 Morgan State University

 Dr. Craig Scott was appointed an interim dean of Morgan State University’s Clarence M. Mitchell, Jr. School of Engineering in February 2018.
-During his 27-year academic career at Morgan State, Dr. Scott has served as associate professor, professor, and chair in the Electrical and Computer Engineering department for the last 17 years.
+During his 27-year academic career at Morgan State, Dr. Scott has served as an associate professor, professor, and chair in the Electrical and Computer Engineering department for the last 17 years.
 His research interests include engineering visualization, network security, intrusion detection, analytics, computer vision, image/spatial data fusion, multi-view image reconstruction, non-radar-based tracking, engineering education, and technology-assisted formative assessment and differentiated instruction.
 Scott earned his Ph.D. from Howard University, a Master of Science from Cornell University, and a bachelor’s degree in science from Howard.

 Dr. Michael Keeve